tlverse/tlverse-handbook/08-tmle3mopttx.md

 250 432 318
 ```

-We can see that the confidence interval covers the truth!
+We can see that the confidence interval covers the truth.

 **NOTICE the distribution of the assigned treatment!
 We will need this shortly.**